Mass Bias of Weak Lensing Shear-selected Galaxy Cluster Samples: Results

-\autoref{fig:bias_ng} shows the bias as a function of the input galaxies number density $n_{\mathrm{gal}}$ under several different selection criteria $\nu_{\mathrm{threshold}}$.
+For the actual shear-selected samples, the dependencies of bias on $\nu_{\mathrm{threshold}}$ or $n_{\mathrm{gal}}$ are mainly affected by two factors.
 Under the same selection threshold, the lower $n_{\mathrm{gal}}$ samples are selecting clusters having larger $M_\mathrm{obs}$ as the noise level is higher in those samples, reducing the value of $\nu_{\mathrm{obs}}$ for a given cluster.
 Since the slope of the cluster mass function decreases as the mass increases, this leads to a larger fraction of up-scattered objects in the lower $n_{\mathrm{gal}}$ cases.
 Meanwhile, a higher noise level also allows for larger scattering.
 At higher $\nu_{\mathrm{threshold}}$, however, these effects become less significant.
 In reality, the shear-selected samples are usually selected with a high signal-to-noise threshold, e.\,g., $\nu_{\mathrm{threshold}}=4.0$.
 Thus in the following discussion we will focus on a specific case where $n_{\mathrm{gal}}$ $=30~\mathrm{arcmin}^{-2}$, which roughly corresponds to the depth found in the Subaru HSC survey.

 The relations between the bias and mass or redshift are of the greatest interest in our study, as these are often variables directly used in measuring cluster scaling relations.
 Understanding the bias as a function of these variables will help us correctly rectify the shape of scaling relations measured through shear-selected cluster samples.